Sustainability

 • Workshops were held on moderate drinking for health management representatives and health ambassadors.
 We made, and utilize videos for brief intervention instructors such as public health nurses.

-Membership in the KENKO Kigyokai
+Membership in the Kenko Kigyokai

-Through activities aimed at facilitating corporate health management, KENKO Kigyokai (corporate wellness association) enables companies to transcend their boundaries and share issues and solutions pertaining to the promotion of corporate health management.
-SAPPORO HOLDINGS is a member of the KENKO Kigyokai and takes active part in its activities.
+Through activities aimed at facilitating corporate health management, Kenko Kigyokai (corporate wellness association) enables companies to transcend their boundaries and share issues and solutions pertaining to the promotion of corporate health management.
+SAPPORO HOLDINGS is a member of the Kenko Kigyokai and takes active part in its activities.
 We will continue to strive for both corporate health management and social well-being.

-Sapporo Breweries
+Sapporo Breweries Health Management Initiatives

-The Sapporo Breweries Health Creation Declaration
+Sapporo Breweries Health Management Initiatives

-The direction of all company health and safety practices are based on the SAPPORO BREWERIES Health Creation Declaration and constituted as the “Health and Safety Activity Guidance” by the labor and management.
+The direction of all company health and safety practices are based on the Sapporo Breweries Health Creation Declaration and constituted as the “Health and Safety Activity Guidance” by the labor and management.

 Health and safety activity plans are annually constituted and implemented at each company in accordance with the above Guidance for the health and safety of all employees and zero occupational and traffic accidents.
 Activities are reviewed by reflecting on the past six months.